prolobjectlink/prolobjectlink-jpi/README.md

 In JPI architecture stack in the bottom layer we have the Operating System.
 The Operating System can be Windows, Linux or Mac OS.
 Over Operating System, we have the native implementation of JVM and Prolog Engines like SWI, SWI7 and others.
 Over JVM and Prolog Engines we have Java Based Prolog Engines implementations and JVM bindings driver that share the runtime environment with JVM and native Prolog Engines.
 Over Java Based Prolog Engines implementations and JVM bindings drivers we have the JPI correspondent adapters.
 The adapters artifacts are the JPI implementations for each Prolog Engines.
 Over each adapter we have the JPI application provider interface and at the top stack we the final user application.
 The user application only interacts with the JPI providing single sourcing and transparency.

-Prolog Provider
+#Prolog Provider

 Prolog Provider is the mechanism to interact with all Prolog components.
 Provider classes implementations allow create Prolog Terms, Prolog Engine, Java Prolog Converter, Prolog Parsers and system logger.
-Using org.prolobjectlink.prolog.Prolog bootstrap class the Prolog Providers are created specifying the provider class in getProvider(Class<?>)  method.
+Using io.github.prolobjectlink.prolog.Prolog bootstrap class the Prolog Providers are created specifying the provider class in getProvider(Class<?>)  method.
 This is the workflow start for JPI.
 When the Prolog Provider is created the next workflow step is the Prolog Terms creation using Java primitive types or using string with Prolog syntax.
 Provider allow create/parsing all Prolog Terms (Atoms, Numbers, Variables and Compounds).
 After term creation/parsing the next step is create an engine instance with newEngine() method.
 Using previous term creation and engine instance Prolog Queries can be formulated.
 This is possible because the engine class have multiples queries creation methods like a query factory.
 After query creation the Query interface present many methods to retrieve the query results.
 The result methods are based on result quantities, result terms, result object types, etc… This is the final step in the workflow.
 In the table 10 is resumed all Prolog Provider Interface methods.

-Prolog Terms
+#Prolog Terms

 All Java Prolog connector libraries provide data type abstraction.
 Prolog data type abstraction have like ancestor the Term class.
 Prolog term is coding like abstract class and other Prolog terms are derived classes.
 In PrologTerm is defined the common term operation for all term hierarchy (functor, arity, compare, unify, arguments).
 The derived classes implement the correct behavior for each before mentioned operations.
 All Prolog data types PrologAtom, PrologNumber, PrologList, PrologStructure and PrologVariable are derived from this class.
 All before mentioned classes extends from this class the commons responsibilities.
 PrologTerm extends from Comparable interface to compare the current term with another term based on Standard Order.